cnti-testcatalog/testsuite/RATIONALE.md

 that was tied to the application when it was deployed.
 This adheres the principles driving immutable infrastructure and declarative specifications.

-* ✔️ To check if a CNF version can be rolled back
+#### *To check if a CNF version can be rolled back*

-Why:  K8s best practice is to allow [K8s to manage the rolling back](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#rolling-back-a-deployment) of an application resource instead of having operators manually rolling back the resource by using something like blue/green deploys.
+> K8s best practice is to allow [K8s to manage the rolling back](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#rolling-back-a-deployment) of an application resource instead of having operators manually rolling back the resource by using something like blue/green deploys.

-* ✔️ To check if the CNF is compatible with different CNIs
+#### *To check if the CNF is compatible with different CNIs*

 ## Microservice Tests